Kirsten D. Sikkelee

 As Program Director, she created Women In Transition (WIT), a transitional housing program with supportive services for unaccompanied homeless women.
 As Chief Program Officer, Kirsten created a similar program for families recovering from homelessness: Families Together.
 She co-led fundraising for an $8M campaign, managed the construction of 10 townhomes for Families Together, and renovated a 40-year old, 66-unit facility, home to WIT.

 Kirsten holds a B.A. in Religion from Davidson College, a certificate in Nonprofit Management from Duke University, served as founding board member of the Charlotte Lesbian & Gay Fund, past chair of the United Way Council of Agency Executives and past president of the Homeless Services Network.
-Kirsten currently serves on the Board of Visitors for Davidson College and the Advisory Council of Renaissance West Community Initiative.
+Kirsten currently serves on the Board of Visitors for Davidson College.

 Kirsten is known as a creative and collaborative leader.
 She and her team are committed to fostering lasting, positive changes with people living on the margins.
 She lives in Charlotte’s historic Plaza-Midwood neighborhood with her husband, jazz musician Paul Walker, and her cat, Mabel.